CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Linux OCI image with VSCode server and extensions

 I use VSCode as my primary code editor in Windows and in Debian GUI.
-I will install the `Remote SSH` extension for remote developing.
+I will install the `Remote SSH` extension for remote development.
 That is very broadly usable.
 We need to create an image that contains the VSCode server and extensions.

-In `host terminal` run the bash script `rust_dev_vscode_img.sh` It will create the image `rust_dev_vscode_img`.
+In the `host terminal` run the bash script `rust_dev_vscode_img.sh` It will create the image `rust_dev_vscode_img`.

 ```bash
 cd ~/rustprojects/docker_rust_development/create_and_push_container_images